-An employee who is required to remain at work overnight and/or over a non-working day and may be required to perform certain tasks periodically or on an ad hoc basis, and who is provided with accommodation and amenities for sleeping or other personal activities during overnight attendance: where overtime is paid - at the rate provided for in clause 46.7(a)(iv)- Passive Duty, for the proportion of the period calculated in accordance with clause 46.7(b); and where overtime is not paid - 125% of the employee's ordinary rate of salary, or a proportion of not less than 100% or more than 150% of ordinary salary as approved by the Commissioner, for the proportion of the period of standing by calculated in accordance with clause 46.7(b).
+An employee who is required to remain at work overnight and/or over a non-working day and may be required to perform certain tasks periodically or on an ad hoc basis, and who is provided with accommodation and amenities for sleeping or other personal activities during overnight attendance: where overtime is paid - at the rate provided for in clause 50.8(a)(iv)- Passive Duty, for the proportion of the period calculated in accordance with clause 50.8(b); and where overtime is not paid - 125% of the employee's ordinary rate of salary, or a proportion of not less than 100% or more than 150% of ordinary salary as approved by the Commissioner, for the proportion of the period of standing by calculated in accordance with clause 50.8(b).
 The rate on Sundays is 166% of the employee's single ordinary rate of salary and the rate on public holidays is 200% of ordinary rate of salary for the period.

-- (b) Payment for the rates in clauses 46.7(a)(ii)(Stand by), 46.7(a)(iii)(Home Duty) and 46.7(a)(v)(Duty Employee) will only be made for: - (i) 75% of that part of the period of restrictive duty that occurs on any day within the first 14 hours after the employee's normal commencing time of ordinary duty, or after the time at which the employee last commenced ordinary duty whichever is the later; and
+Payment for the rates in clauses 50.8(a)(ii)(Stand by), 50.8(a)(iii)(Home Duty) and 50.8(a)(v)(Duty Employee) will only be made for:

-- (ii) 25% of any period of restrictive duty occurring in any 24 hour period outside the 14 hours referred to in clause 46.7(b)(i). - (c) The restrictive duty allowance is payable for each hour or part hour the employee is restricted outside the employee's ordinary hours of duty. - (d) Any part of a period of restrictive duty for which the employee receives another payment will not be included for calculating restrictive duty allowance. - (e) An employee who is on restrictive duty and who is required to perform duty, but is not required to be recalled to a place of work, will be paid overtime, subject to a one hour minimum payment. - (f) An employee who is on restrictive duty and who is recalled to duty at a place of work will be paid in accordance with the relevant overtime provisions, subject to a three hour minimum payment. - (g) Notwithstanding these payment rate provisions, an employee who is placed on restrictive duty outside of the employee's ordinary hours of duty may be paid at an alternative rate approved by the Commissioner, having regard to the circumstances of the restriction situation.
+- (i) 75% of that part of the period of restrictive duty that occurs on any day within the first 14 hours after the employee's normal commencing time of ordinary duty, or after the time at which the employee last commenced ordinary duty whichever is the later; and - (ii) 25% of any period of restrictive duty occurring in any 24-hour period outside the 14 hours referred to in clause 50.8(b)(i). - (c) The restrictive duty allowance is payable for each hour or part hour the employee is restricted outside the employee's ordinary hours of duty. - (d) Any part of a period of restrictive duty for which the employee receives another payment will not be included for calculating restrictive duty allowance. - (e) An employee who is on restrictive duty and who is required to perform duty, but is not required to be recalled to a place of work, will be paid overtime, subject to a 1-hour minimum payment. - (f) An employee who is on restrictive duty and who is recalled to duty at a place of work will be paid in accordance with the relevant overtime provisions, subject to a 3-hour minimum payment. - (g) Notwithstanding these payment rate provisions, an employee who is placed on restrictive duty outside of the employee's ordinary hours of duty may be paid at an alternative rate approved by the Commissioner, having regard to the circumstances of the restriction situation. - 50.9 Salary rate - (a) An employee's salary for the purposes of calculation of the restrictive duty allowance will include higher duties allowance and any other allowances in the nature of salary. - (b) Where the Commissioner has approved payment under clause 50.6(a) or the CEO has approved payment under clause 52 (Facilitative Provisions) to an employee in a classification of Nurse 6 or above, the annual salary component of the formula at clause 50.9(c) below will be the maximum annual salary payable to an Administrative Officer 6 as set out in the Northern Territory Public Sector 2018 - 2022 Enterprise Agreement [AE501953], or its successor agreement. - (c) The hourly rate of payment will be calculated as follows: